Instagram’s launch notifier alerts you the moment a product drops

 Instagram’s aggressive push into the ecommerce segment looks unlikely to reverse anytime soon.
 This morning, the Facebook subsidiary announced the launch of a new feature that pops up a notification when upcoming products become available.
-Via new stickers in Stories and tags in the Instagram feed, users can set reminders for a launch date and preview the product’s details.
+Via new stickers in Stories and tags in the Instagram feed, users can set reminders for a launch date and preview the product’s details ahead of time.

+Instagram has the reach to more than justify such shopping ventures.
+More than a billion people use the network every month, with over 500 million using it every day.
+And according to some third-party studies, more than a third have used their smartphone to purchase a product online, making them 70% more likely to do so than non-users.

 “With more of … shopping moments happening on Instagram, we wanted to make it easier for people to discover and follow upcoming product launches from brands and creators they love,” wrote Instagram in a blog post.
 “Brands and creators connect with shoppers eager to have those products the instant they’re available.
 The convergence of these activities make Instagram the place where collaborations and limited releases happen.”

-It’s currently in beta, with a limited number of brands participating.
+The feature is currently in beta, with a limited number of brands participating.
 Here’s the full list:

 - Adidas